Poisson Equations with locally-Lipschitz coefficients and Uniform in Time Averaging for Stochastic Differential Equations via Strong Exponential Stability: Main Results

-Finally let us give and intuitive explanation on how SES of the semigroup $\cPbar_t$, i.e. \eqref{eqn:2der}, is instrumental to obtain an averaging result which is uniform in time in Note \ref{Rem: der est for UiT} below.
+Finally let us give an intuitive explanation on how SES of the semigroup $\cPbar_t$, i.e. \eqref{eqn:2der}, is instrumental to obtain an averaging result which is uniform in time in Note \ref{Rem: der est for UiT} below.

 \begin{Note}[SES for UiT averaging] \textup{ To explain in a simplified setting why SES is key to proving uniform in time convergence, let us consider two Markov semigroups, say $\mathcal T_t$ and $\widebar{\mathcal {T}}_t$.
 With standard manipulations, the difference between such semigroups can be expressed in terms of the difference between their respective generators, say $\mathcal G$ and $\bar{\mathcal G}$, as follows